brikis98/terraform-up-and-running-code/code/terraform/05-tips-and-tricks/loops-and-if-statements/live/stage/services/webserver-cluster/README.md

 (using [EC2](https://aws.amazon.com/ec2/) and [Auto Scaling](https://aws.amazon.com/autoscaling/)) and a load balancer (using [ELB](https://aws.amazon.com/elasticloadbalancing/)) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
 The load balancer listens on port 80 and returns the text "Hello, World" for the `/` URL.
-The Auto Scaling Group is able to do a zero-downtime deployment when you update any of it's properties.
 The code for the cluster and load balancer are defined as a Terraform module in [modules/services/webserver-cluster](../../../../modules/services/webserver-cluster).

-For more info, please see Chapter 6, "How to use Terraform as a Team", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.
+For more info, please see Chapter 5, "Terraform Tips & Tricks: Loops, If-Statements, Deployment, and Gotchas", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.

 ## Pre-requisites